charliecalvert/CloudNotes/Assignments/GruntCheck.md

 ## Turn it in

-When turn, I should be able to see updated files in the projects mentioned above.
-In particular, I should be able to go to any of those three projects, run **grunt check**, and see results like this:
+After you turn it in, I should be able to see updated files in the projects you have completed so far in this course, as well as a new folder called **Week02-GruntCheck**.
+In particular, I should be able to go to any of your existing and future JavaScript projects, run **grunt check**, and see results like this:

 ```bash
 $ grunt check